 - What are the typical health & medical writing projects that my ideal clients need?

 Study the content your ideal clients produce.
 Visit their websites and social media.
-Do they release blogs, newsletters, websites?
-Do they make patient handouts?
+Do they release blogs, medical news, newsletters, websites?
+Do they make patient education materials?
 Do they create newsletters, brochures or B2B content?

 - Do these services align with my interest and skill level?